JoannaWilk/smart-cooking/README.md

 # smart-cooking
-Cook smart using ingredient you already have stocked in your kitchen!
+Cook smart using ingredients you already have stocked in your kitchen!
 Do it using Django REST Framework!